dark-matter08/dark-matter08/README.md

 ### Hi there, 👋 You can call me DarkMatter!

 - 🔭 I’m a degree holder at the Faculty of Engineering and Technology in the University of Buea
-- 👯 I’m looking to collaborate on React-Naprojects (A framework for mobile app development with python).
-- 👯 Also looking to collaborate on React/React-Native Projects.
+- 👯 I’m looking to collaborate on React/React-Native, Backend(NodeJS || Flask) Projects.
 - ⚡ MERN is at the moment my main tech stack with Typecript, NestJS, ReactJS and MongoDB as my most used tools.
 - 🤔 I’m passionate about programming and I love travelling, reading and video gaming as well.
 - 💬 Ask me about anything productive.